edthedev/edthedev.github.io/blog/management_crash_course.md

 + Deadlines / Decisions
 + Have Exactly Two Solutions
 + Offer Leaders Levers / Never Waste Bad News

+TODO: Agile cycle.
+TODO: Connect these to retention.

 ## Make Slack

+TODO: Link to the book 'Slack' as authority on the subject of slack.

 > Make Slack / Have a Single Team Priority / Brag to Enable Next Steps